 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .

-According to the American Association of Veterinary Medical Colleges (AAVMC), the total four-year vet school cost for U.S. residents can vary from $170,742 to $289,597, depending on which school you choose to attend.
-That cost includes tuition and fees, supplies, equipment, transportation, room and board and other expenses that go into the total cost of attendance.
+With an average cost of around $200,000, attending veterinary school isn’t cheap.
+According to the American Association of Veterinary Medical Colleges (AAVMC), the total four-year vet school cost for U.S. residents can vary from $170,742 to $289,597, depending on which school you attend.
+That includes tuition and fees, supplies, equipment, transportation, room and board and other expenses that go into the total cost of attendance.

 Scholarships and grants

 Scholarships and grants are the best forms of vet school financial aid because you typically don’t need to repay that money.